F41zK4r1m/HackTheBox/Agile.md

 ## Enumeration:

-Started with quick rustscan & found only 2 open ports : 22 & 80.
+I started with a quick rustscan and found only two open ports: 22 and 80.

 ```
 sudo rustscan -a 10.10.11.203 -- -sC -sV -T4 -vv -oN agile_nmap